 This list is also sent in an information packet once the application and deposit have been received.

-- The Athletic Complex will be open for your use (facility availability subject to change per COVID-19 rules and regulations).
+• The Athletic Complex will be open for your use.

 Suggestions for Packing